chef/automate/components/automate-chef-io/content/docs/migrate.md

 Chef Automate 2 includes significant architectural and technical improvements to the core product platform.
 If you rely on any of the capabilities listed below, we recommend you continue to using your existing Chef Automate installation.

-* **Chef Manage:** Chef Automate 2, unlike Automate 1, cannot serve as a SAML auth proxy
+* **Chef Manage:** Chef Automate 2, unlike Chef Automate 1, cannot serve as a SAML auth proxy
 * **FIPS:** Chef Automate 2 cannot currently operate in FIPS mode
 * **Disaster Recovery:** Chef Automate 2 cannot currently operate in a primary/standby mode
 * **Custom Kibana dashboards:** Chef Automate 2 does not include Kibana in its technology stack